techidaily/site-android-frp/source/_posts/in-2024-how-to-bypass-frp-on-oneplus-nord-3-5g-by-drfone-android.md

 The ****OnePlus Nord 3 5G FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the OnePlus Nord 3 5G device after it has been reset.
 By requesting the Google account credentials tied to the OnePlus Nord 3 5G device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the OnePlus Nord 3 5G device.
 In essence, the OnePlus Nord 3 5G FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the OnePlus Nord 3 5G device, providing additional protection.
-Each [OnePlus device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [OnePlus device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the OnePlus Nord 3 5G device.
 It activates when you perform a factory reset on your OnePlus smartphone without signing out of the associated Google account.

 ### Usage of OnePlus Nord 3 5G FRP Code